Rithwik-G/homepage/index.md

-# Welcome to Rithwik Gupta's Webiste.
+# Welcome to Rithwik Gupta's Website

 Here you will explore programming in a way you never have before.